 The requirements for granting the licence must be maintained on an ongoing basis.
 This applies in particular to the required capital and the sufficient compliance structures.
-As additional ongoing requirements, banks are subject to several regular and ad hoc reporting obligations to BaFin or the Deutsche Bundesbank, or both.
+As additional ongoing requirements, banks are subject to several regular and ad hoc reporting obligations to their supervisory authorities.
 Furthermore, banks are required to finance a deposit guarantee scheme.